luke-b-hunter/08-summary-details/thesis-abstract-details.md

-# A happening on Slovinska
+# A happening on Slovenian street

 ___